vkhazin/elasticsearch-2d-courseware/content/chapter-09/NetworkCapacity.md

 # Network Capacity #

-* I have had a great experience of taking non-prod environment down at shomi.com
+* I have had a great experience of taking a non-prod environment down at shomi.com
 * By running a lot of elastic search and index requests
 * Some people still grimace when they see me
 * It was not the bandwidth